sarah-maris/pokematch/README.md

 * The game ends once all cards have been correctly matched.

 #### Special Features
-* Player can choose between "easy", "medium" and "hard" mode  *(coming soon!)*
+* Player can choose between "easy", "medium" and "hard" mode
-* The game features a timer to keep track of how long it takes to wins
+* The game features a timer to keep track of how long it takes to win
 * The player starts out with a three star rating -- but the rating drops the more moves it take to complete the game
 * When the game ends, a pop-up appears with the elapsed time, final star rating and a restart button